The Best Password Managers of 2025

 - No desktop app

-- Only a money-back guarantee, no free trial or free lifetime plan
+- No free trial or free lifetime plan

 Is Total Password Easy to Use?

 We’ll be honest, we were surprised to see that Total Password doesn’t have a desktop app.
-That’s usually how we use password managers since it’s easier to use a full-window app than a small browser extension panel.
-But, a password manager without a desktop app isn’t completely new to us.
+That’s usually how we use password managers since it’s easier to create passwords in a full-window than in a small browser extension panel.
+But a password manager without a desktop app isn’t completely new to us.
 Dashlane and Aura worked the same way when we tested the best Windows password managers.
+In any case, for all three services, you can still access your passwords on your desktop via the web app.

+Total Password let us view and manage all of our devices with the app installed.
 Needless to say, using Total Password was easy.
 The only drawback is that we had to download the extension for each browser we used.
-But that shouldn’t take more than two minutes.
+But that didn’t take more than a minute or two.

 Is Total Password Expensive?